apache/skywalking/docs/en/FAQ/maven-compile-npm-failure.md

 ### Reason

-It has nothing to do with skywalking.
+It has nothing to do with SkyWalking.
-According to https://github.com/sass/node-sass/issues/1176, if you live in countries where requesting resources from `github` and `npmjs.org` is very slowly, some precompiled binaries for dependency `node-sass` will fail to be downloaded during `npm install`, then npm will try to compile them itself.
+According to https://github.com/sass/node-sass/issues/1176, if you live in countries where requesting resources from `GitHub` and `npmjs.org` is very slowly, some precompiled binaries for dependency `node-sass` will fail to be downloaded during `npm install`, then npm will try to compile them itself.
 That's why `python2` is needed.

 ### Resolve
 #### 1. If you live in China, please edit `skywalking\apm-webapp\pom.xml`